 The Keurig Mini requires a pretty standard level of care.
 The exterior needs to be wiped with a damp cloth.
 The drip tray, K-cup holder, and water reservoir should be cleaned regularly.
 Besides that, Keurig recommends descaling the brewer every 3 to 6 months, which involves running some descaler solution through it.
 There are no cleaning reminders or programs; everything is done manually.

-The Keurig Mini is available in two models: the K-Mini and K-Mini Plus.
-Both versions share the same design and footprint; however, the Plus model has extra features.
+The Keurig Mini is available in two models: the Keurig K Mini and Keurig K Mini Plus.
+Both versions share the same design and footprint; however, the Keurig Mini Plus model has a few extra features.
 These include a premium metallic finish, removable water reservoir, strong brew button, and the ability to store up to 9 used pods.
-Given the price difference between the two is minimal, we would recommend upgrading to the Plus version for the extra convenience it offers.
+Given the price difference between the two is minimal, we would recommend upgrading to the Keurig Mini Plus version for the extra convenience it offers.

 Who is the Keurig Mini For?